Lissa loves learning about history and also enjoys learning about the people making history today. She is always reading

 Pizza is a food that appears everywhere in modern culture, from parties to dinners at home.
 It's hard to find someone that doesn't like pizza in some variety, as this food has spread all over the world using a variety of ingredients that will appeal to the locals.
-For example, in China, many people do not like cheese or are lactose intolerant, and tomatoes are not typically grown over there, so the local Pizza Huts will serve pizzas topped with soy sauce and chicken, corn, tuna, and crab.
+For example, in China, many people do not like cheese or are lactose intolerant, and tomatoes are not typically grown over there, so the local Pizza Huts will serve pizzas topped with soy sauce, chicken, corn, tuna, and crab.

 People like pizza so much that they will have it delivered to their homes, leading to the creation and worldwide expansion of chains such as Pizza Hut, Domino's, Papa John's, Little Caesar's, and Marco's Pizza.
 We have developed an entire culture around pizza.
 We debate online over whether pineapple is an acceptable topping, and children of the 90's and 2000's hold fond memories of going to Chuck E. Cheese's for their birthday, where they can play arcade games and eat pepperoni pizza to their heart's content.

 Even in our media, pizza is a hot topic.
 Pizza is the favorite food of the Teenage Mutant Ninja Turtles, who are seen devouring pizza in many episodes of the 1990s cartoon.
 Pizza the Hut is a hilarious parody of Jabba the Hut in 1987's Spaceballs.
 In the 1982 movie Fast Times at Ridgemont High, Spicoli, played by a young Sean Penn, orders a pizza to his classroom.
 Pizza has even made an appearance in Beyonce's wardrobe!